Chronic Neck Pain : Postural Causes and A Unique Fix

 In most people levels of blood histamine rise at night—perhaps due to emotionally charged dreams or the higher histamine causes them?
 In the brain, histamine acts as an excitatory neurotransmitter for the arousal system (Excitatory effect of histamine on the arousal system and its inhibition by H1 blockers,Tasaka et al.).
 Could the arousal effect cause bad dreams from mast cell releases in the rest of the body?
 However histamine from mast cell releases in the body doesn't ordinarily cross the blood/brain barrier.
 But other inflammatory mediators might enter the brain, bind to brain mast cells and induce them to release excessive histamine.
 Interestingly I've heard people say that eating or drinking too much, which may irritate GI mast cells into releasing histamine, seems to cause not only stomach distress but bad dreams.

 • Avoid Sleep Medications.
 All of them lose effectiveness over time and often need to be increased.
-Even after short term use, abruptly stopping a sleep medication causes a rebound effect that leads to one or more sleepless nights.
-Benzodiazepines (Xanax, Atavan, Valium) are particularly difficult to get off and must be tapered over many weeks to months to avoid unpleasant withdrawal symptoms.
+Even after short term use, abruptly stopping a sleep medication causes a rebound effect that leads to more sleepless nights.
+Benzodiazepines (Xanax, Atavan, Valium) are particularly difficult to stop and must be tapered over many weeks to months to avoid withdrawal symptoms.
 See Addictions and Recovery.org and Benzodiazepines: How They Work and How to Withdraw.
 Sleeping pills may make it easier to fall asleep, by 15 minutes, but total sleep time is still not much longer than 6 hours, or at best 30 mins longer than without the pills.

 6. Avoid Respiratory Irritants: especially fumes of volatile chemicals—alcohol from wine or liquor, vinegar (acetic acid) from salad dressing, barbecue sauce and pickled foods, ammonia from window cleaners, bleach from kitchen and bath cleaners, perfume and soot from candles and incense.
 In other words—avoid irritating air pollutants, indoor and outdoor.
 These all directly cause mast cell releases in the respiratory system.